Privacy

 Product plans, profit margins, customer lists.

-• Schools Students, teachers and grades.
+Students, teachers, and grades.

-• Hospitals Patients, doctors and donor records.
+Patients, doctors, and donor records.

 • Governments